loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 A mounted filed has been added to the H5G_info_t struct.

-Tools with Changed Interface or Behavior h5diff
+#### Tools with Changed Interface or Behavior
+h5diff

 h5diff now returns 1 if the files differ in structure, i.e., if the file graphs differ by any object.

-The tool’s error return code has been changed to 2.
+The tool's error return code has been changed to 2.

 h5repack and h5diff